communitiesuk/plotly_dashboard_template/README.md

 ## Getting started

-### Sign up for GitHub

-1. Sign up for a GitHub account
-1. Ask the existing team members within the Analytical Dashboards Microsoft Teams to give access to the repository.
-Make sure to accept the invitation.

 ### How to use this template

 1. Choose a name for the repository to house your code.
 Please note this name should conform to [snake case (e.g. example_data_dashboard)](https://betterprogramming.pub/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841) to avoid annoying errors later!